ZoyaAfzal/100daysCodeChallenge/Day31/README.md

   alert(1);
 </script>

 "Variables" :
+A variable :
+A variable is a “named storage” for data.
+We can use variables to store goodies, visitors, and other data.
+To create a variable in JavaScript, use the let keyword.

+The statement below creates (in other words: declares) a variable with the name “message”: let message;

+Now, we can put some data into it by using the assignment operator =: let message;
+message = 'Hello'; // store the string 'Hello' in the variable named message

+The string is now saved into the memory area associated with the variable.
+We can access it using the variable name: let message;
+message = 'Hello!';

+alert(message); // shows the variable content

+To be concise, we can combine the variable declaration and assignment into a single line: let message = 'Hello!'; // define the variable and assign the value

+alert(message); // Hello!

+The multiline variant is a bit longer, but easier to read: let user = 'John';
+let age = 25;
+let message = 'Hello';

+We can also declare multiple variables in one line: let user = 'John', age = 25, message = 'Hello';

+That might seem shorter, but we don’t recommend it.
+For the sake of better readability, please use a single line per variable.

+var instead of let :

+In older scripts, you may also find another keyword: var instead of let: var message = 'Hello';
+The var keyword is almost the same as let.
+It also declares a variable but in a slightly different, “old-school” way.

+We can also change it as many times as we want:

+let message;
+message = 'Hello!';
+message = 'World!'; // value changed
+alert(message);

+When the value is changed, the old data is removed from the variable:

+We can also declare two variables and copy data from one into the other. let hello = 'Hello world!';
+let message;

+// copy 'Hello world' from hello into message message = hello;

+// now two variables hold the same data alert(hello); // Hello world! alert(message); // Hello world!

+We can also declare two variables and copy data from one into the other. let hello = 'Hello world!';
+let message;

+// copy 'Hello world' from hello into message message = hello;

+// now two variables hold the same data alert(hello); // Hello world! alert(message); // Hello world!

+Declaring twice triggers an error :
+A variable should be declared only once.

+A repeated declaration of the same variable is an error: let message = "This";

+// repeated 'let' leads to an error let message = "That"; // SyntaxError: 'message' has already been declared

+Variable naming
+There are two limitations on variable names in JavaScript:
+ The name must contain only letters, digits, or the symbols $ and _.
+ The first character must not be a digit.

+Examples of valid names:
+let userName;
+let test123;

+The dollar sign '$' and the underscore '_' can also be used in names.
+They are regular symbols, just like letters, without any special meaning.

+These names are valid:
+let $ = 1; // declared a variable with the name "$"
+let _ = 2; // and now a variable with the name "_"

+alert($ + _); // 3

+Case matters :
+Variables named apple and APPLE are two different variables.

 Non-Latin letters are allowed, but not recommended :
 Technically, there is no error here.
 Such names are allowed.